saidake/simi/docs/Algorithms.md

     `s.toCharArray()` creates a new character array of size $O(n)$, `StringBuilder sb` stores the result string, which can also be of size $O(n)$.
     Therefore, the total space complexity is $O(n)$
-# Traversal
-## Find the Number of Ways to Place People I
+## 24. Find the Number of Ways to Place People I
 [Back to Top](#table-of-contents)
 ### Overview
 You are given a 2D array `points` of size `n x 2` representing integer coordinates of some points on a 2D plane, where `points[i] = [xi, yi]`.